nick-graveyard/nkiermaier.github.io.raw/README.md

 The advantage of this custom jekyll configuration:

-1. All of my categories are dynamically generated and paginated.
+1. All of my categories are dynamically generated, have their own home page, and are paginated.
       * thanks to the sweet plugin from here: https://github.com/midnightSuyama/jekyll-paginate-category
 2. Archives are dynamically generated.
 3. Pages in their own folder: `_pages`.